 Trevor Connor 14:51

 Let’s dive into this.
 Let’s take a look at what these have to say and I certainly have something to throw up, but Rob, where do you want to start?

 Rob Pickels 15:00

-Well, in general, I think that if we describe the research on Midgley, the main purpose of this paper very specifically, and I want to get this out there, because it frames the rest of the conversation, the title of this paper is, is there an optimal training intensity for enhancing the maximal oxygen uptake of distance runners.
+Well, in general, I think that if we describe the research on Midgley, the main purpose of this paper very specifically and I want to get this out there because it frames the rest of the conversation, the title of this paper is, ‘is there an optimal training intensity for enhancing the maximal oxygen uptake of distance runners’.
 So, one, we’re speaking specifically about runners, that’s great.
 I guess runners are okay, I get injured every time I run.
-So maybe this isn’t applicable to me.
-But the purpose of this paper again, as as Trevor mentioned before, is this is trying to improve maximal oxygen uptake.
-And that frames the conversation that majorly has within this paper.
+So maybe this isn’t applicable to me, but the purpose of this paper again, as Trevor mentioned before, is this is trying to improve maximal oxygen uptake and that frames the conversation that majorly has within this paper.
 It’s a really interesting review.
-I encourage everybody to read it, it goes through all of the different reasons that vo two and VO two Max is a determinant of performance.
-And it describes how you can improve vo to max through various measures, they talk about cardiac output, they talk about a vo two difference and we’re going to be getting into some of those as well.
-But it also goes very specifically into recommendations for athletes toward the end.
-But Trevor, I know that you have one very specific issue with this paper and I want to address that one now.
-And that’s down toward the conclusions.
+I encourage everybody to read it, it goes through all of the different reasons that VO2 and VO2 Max is a determinant of performance and it describes how you can improve VO2 Max through various measures, they talk about cardiac output, they talk about a VO2 difference and we’re going to be getting into some of those as well, but it also goes very specifically into recommendations for athletes toward the end, but Trevor, I know that you have one very specific issue with this paper and I want to address that one now and that’s down toward the conclusions.

 Trevor Connor 16:22